 From the moment that guests popped into Youth Speaks’ 24th Annual Brave New Voices Poetry Slam, they were greeted by a live DJ, flashing neon lights, and dance moves — and the energy didn’t stop there.
-Throughout the youth spoken word competition, over 150 guests listened to and cheered on teen poets from across the world.
-“The mission of our organization is to create safe spaces where young people can grow, express themselves, and create lifelong friendships.
-We wanted to build an engaging, colorful ohyay world that felt as inclusive and energetic as our in-person events,” said Joan Osato, Producing Director for Youth Speaks, a San Francisco-based nonprofit that challenges young artists to create social change.
+At the youth spoken word competition, over 150 guests listened to and cheered on teen poets from across the world.

-“When your guests feel safe and comfortable in a live or virtual space, they’re free to completely be themselves and show up for each other,” said Production Manager Brittany White.
+“When your guests feel safe and comfortable in a live or virtual space, they’re free to completely be themselves,” said Production Manager Brittany White.

 Throughout the event, the Brave New Voices team was blown away by the affirmations in the chat and streams of reaction emojis.

 "It’s not just clapping emojis rising up on the screen — it’s really connecting with people, giving them love, and planning on connecting later,” said Joan.